Sell My House Fast

 The Spring Budget 2024 announced significant government investment in housing development, aiming to boost housing supply and potentially impact the UK economy by increasing housing supply, creating hobs and regenerating areas across the UK.

-The additional funding for housing projects, like those in Barking RIverside and Canary Wharf could lead to the creation of thousands of homes in the long term.
+The additional funding for housing projects, like those in Barking Riverside and Canary Wharf could lead to the creation of thousands of homes in the long term.
 This could help to address the current housing shortage and potentially moderate house price increases over time.

 Investment areas like Canary Wharf, which could include commercial and health care facilities alongside housing, could lead to broader regeneration and improved infrastructure, attracting businesses and residents, further boosting the local economy.